• A

 On completion of this course, students are expected to:

-1. have developed an understanding of the current multilingual/translingual reality in Hong Kong with special regard to the status and role of English, as well as the different factors which cultivate and maintain this reality.
+1. have developed an understanding of the current multilingual/translingual reality in Hong Kong with special regard to the status and roles of English, as well as the different factors that cultivate and maintain this reality.

-2. have had a deep reflection on the intricacies of the codification and legitimization of HKE.
+2. be prompted to reflect on the intricacies of the codification and legitimization of HKE.

-3. be aware of the multitudinous roles/functions/values of HKE that play out in different individuals’ lives.
+3. be mindful of the multitudinous roles/functions/values of HKE that play out in different individuals’ lives.

 Organisation